IMMM-SFA/Yao_et_al_2024_ERL/README.md

 ### Input data

 1. Observed streamflow data from USGS
+   * Retrived from the National Water Information System (NWIS) using a python package, i.e., dataretrieval, https://github.com/DOI-USGS/dataretrieval-python?tab=readme-ov-file
-2. Naturalized streamflow data from WAM
+3. Naturalized streamflow data from WAM
+   * Retrived from WAMs...........
-3. Precipitation data from Texas Water Development Board
+5. Precipitation data from Texas Water Development Board
+   * Retrived from the Texas Water Development Board (TWDB) datasets https://waterdatafortexas.org/lake-evaporation-rainfall on March 22, 2024 by author

 ### Output data

-## Code reference ?
-The following naming conventions should be used when naming your repository:
-- Single author:  `lastname_year_journal`
-- Multi author:  `lastname-etal_year_journal`
-- Multiple publications in the same journal:  `lastname-etal_year-letter_journal` (e.g., `human-etal_2020-b_nature`)
+Output data for each drought characteristics in the Drought_results.zip

 ## Reproduce my experiment
-Download inputs noted in Boundary_conditions.zip
+1. Download inputs noted in Boundary_conditions.zip
-Run Flopy scripts 'Group_X_flopy_modeling.py' for Scenario Groups 1, 2, and 3.
+2. Run Area_Weighted_Precipitation.py to get the area weighted monthly precipitation for each gauge.
+3. Run Standardized_Streamflow_Index.py to calculate the 1-month standardized streamflow index for regualted flow and natual flow.
+4. Run M-H_Response_Time.py to calcualte the meteorological-hydrological drought response time.
+5. Run M-H_Propagation_Rate.py to calculate the meteorological-hydrological drought propagation rate.
+6. Run Meteorological_Drought.py to identify meteorological drought events.
+7. Run Hydrological_Drought.py to identify hydrological drought events, and extract the drought characteristics.
-Use plotting scripts to plot outputs.
+8. Use plotting scripts to plot outputs.

 ## Reproduce my figures
 Use the .py scripts '#.py' to generate figures for ##.
 These scripts use processed output provided in #.zip.